The Skin Health Institute is continuously striving to improve the services that we provide, and to this end, we truly value your feedback.

 Your feedback will certainly not affect the level of your care.
 In fact, it often goes to improving the level of care for all our patients, including you.

-It is important, and our Customer Services Manager will thoroughly investigate any concerns you might have and work hard to resolve them quickly.
+It is important, and our Director Clinical Services will thoroughly investigate any concerns you might have and work hard to resolve them quickly.

-As part of our Open Disclosure commitments, the Customer Services Manager will discuss them with you, to let you know what has been done.
+As part of our Open Disclosure commitments, the Director Clinical Services will discuss them with you, to let you know what has been done.

 Partnering with our consumers is about listening to and using consumer feedback in a systematic way to deliver better health care.